paroi-tech/ladc/README.md

 How to create a connection (here with SQLite):

 ```
-import { createDatabaseConnection } from "mycn"
+import { createDatabaseConnection } from "ladc"
-import { sqlite3ConnectionProvider } from "mycn-sqlite3"
+import { sqlite3ConnectionProvider } from "ladc-sqlite3"

 let cn = createDatabaseConnection({
   provider: sqlite3ConnectionProvider({ fileName: `${__dirname}/mydb.sqlite` }),